Misconduct complaints

 - Councillors have the option, if they agree with the facts of the complaint, to expedite the matter to the CCT for hearing and not go to a full investigation.

-- Councillors may make a submission about the allegation and this may expedite an investigation.
+- Councillors may make a submission about the alleged misconduct and this may expedite an investigation.

 - Investigators have powers to compel witnesses to provide statements, produce documents and attend interviews if necessary.

-- At the end of the investigation, the matter is considered again and if there is a reasonable satisfaction of misconduct, the OIA will progress it to the natural justice process and possible referral to the CCT.
+- At the end of the investigation, the matter is considered again and it may progress to the natural justice process and possible referral to the CCT, or it may be dismissed.

 Preparation for the CCT hearing

-- A statement of facts on the suspected misconduct is prepared.
+- A Statement of Facts on the alleged misconduct is prepared.

 - It sets out the allegation, the particulars and facts and explains the category of misconduct.